Peter David: Other media

-David has written for several television series and video games.
+David wrote for several television series and video games.
 He wrote two scripts for Babylon 5 (the second-season episodes "Soul Mates" and "There All the Honor Lies"), and the episode "Ruling from the Tomb" for its sequel series, Crusade.
-With actor/writer Bill Mumy, he is co-creator of the television series Space Cases, which ran for two seasons on Nickelodeon, and which proved to be his most lucrative work.
+With actor/writer Bill Mumy, he was co-creator of the television series Space Cases, which ran for two seasons on Nickelodeon, and which proved to be his most lucrative work.
 David himself appeared as Ben, the father of series regular Bova, in the second-season episode "Long Distance Calls".
 David's oldest daughter, Shana, later appeared as Pezu, the emotionally disturbed sentient computer in the series finale "A Friend in Need".

-David has written and co-produced several films for Full Moon Entertainment and has made cameo appearances in some of the films as well.
+David wrote and co-produced several films for Full Moon Entertainment including Trancers 4, Trancers 5, Oblivion, and Oblivion 2: Backlash.
+He made cameo appearances in some of the films as well and was briefly signed to their unrealized Silver Moon Comics line.

 David wrote an unproduced script for the fifth season of Babylon 5 called "Gut Reactions", which he wrote with Bill Mumy.

 David wrote "In Charm's Way", an episode of Ben 10: Alien Force.
-The script was recorded in early 2009, and the episode premiered November 13, 2009.David, Peter.
-"Stuff I've Finished Lately Or Am Going To Be Working On". peterdavid.net.
-January 30, 2009 He later wrote three episodes of the spinoff Ben 10: Ultimate Alien, the first of which, "Reflected Glory", premiered October 15, 2010.
+The script was recorded in early 2009, and the episode premiered November 13, 2009.
+He later wrote three episodes of the sequel series Ben 10: Ultimate Alien, the first of which, "Reflected Glory", premiered October 15, 2010.

 David wrote the script for the Xbox 360 video game Shadow Complex, which debuted in August 2009.